Layoffs at bike-share startup Zagster following $15 million raise

 Zagster’s plan, Ericson said, is to convert its bike-shares to the Pace brand and model, with the ultimate goal of creating a nationwide dockless system across 35 states by the end of 2019.
 Over the next three months, Zagster plans to quadruple the Pace footprint by launching in six new cities.

-This year has been full of bike-share news, between JUMP scoring an exclusive contract to operate its stationless bike-share service in San Francisco to both LimeBike and Spin unveiling their own take on e-bikes.
+This year has been full of bike-share news, from JUMP scoring an exclusive contract to operate its stationless bike-share service in San Francisco to both LimeBike and Spin unveiling their own take on e-bikes.